 What Should I Do If My Permit is Lost or Stolen?

-Come to Parking Services and fill out a lost/stolen report as soon as possible.
+Most permits are virtual using the license plate of the vehicle as the parking credential.
+In some cases, dash tags are issued.
+Customers should come to Parking Services and fill out a lost/stolen report as soon as possible.
 Citations issued on your permit will be your responsibility.
 There is a fee for replacement permits..

 What Do I Do If My Car Breaks Down?